younusshamim/younusshamim/README.md

 ### Hello there 👋, I'm Younus Shamim
 #### Front-end  web developer

-I am a quick learner.
+I am a front-end-focused full-stack JavaScript developer with 1.5 years of professional experience.
+I am confident in taking on any challenges in frontend development and am passionate about it.
 I believe in hard work and efficiency.
-I always like to learn new technology and have experience with new thing.
-Always ready to prove myself through my work and responsibility.
+I am always ready to prove myself through my work and take on responsibility.

 <br/>